 The first thing you must do is to check if the MSDTC is running and make sure the MSDTC security settings are configured correctly:

-- Network DTC Access – Checked
+- Network DTC Access – Checked on my side that it was configured correctly.

 - Client and Administration

-- Allow Remote Clients – Checked
+- Allow Remote Clients – Checked on my side that it was configured correctly.

 - Transaction Manager Communication

-- Allow Outbound – Checked
+- Allow Outbound – Checked on my side that it was configured correctly.

-- No authentication required – checked
+- No authentication required – Checked on my side that it was configured correctly.

 - Why not try to restart the Microsoft Distributed Transaction Coordinator (MSDTC) service?